lsst-sitcom/sitcomtn-148/sections/serialRemnants.rst

-    the effect is slightly amplifier dependent, still, like in ITL, the first line read in an exposure following an exposure with saturated overscan, is close to saturation, and a significant signal is visible in the first 20-50 lines. ( :ref:`see left plots of clear e2v image<fig-image-e2vclear>` )
+    the effect is slightly amplifier dependent, still, like in ITL, the first line read in an exposure following an exposure with saturated overscan, is close to saturation, and a significant signal is visible in the following 20-50 lines. ( :ref:`see left plots of clear e2v image<fig-image-e2vclear>` )

 These left over electrons are not associated to what we usually